YuvalRoter/KeyBound/KeyBound/README.txt

     or the second player leaves to a different destination, the screen switches.

-12. Use of external / AI-generated code <---------------------------------------------------------------
+12. Use of external / AI-generated code
 ---------------------------------------
-We used AI assistance (ChatGPT) for some parts of the implementation, mainly for:
+We used AI assistance (ChatGPT) and sites like stack overflow for some parts of the implementation, mainly for:
 - Refining the fog-of-war rendering logic for dark rooms.
-- Helping design the structure of GameManger::drawWithFog() and the fog buffer (fogLastFrame / fogInitialized).
+- Riddles logic
-- Helping draft this readme.txt and bonus.txt.
+- added colors

-For each integrated code snippet of 5 or more lines that originated from AI or other external sources, we added a comment in the relevant .cpp/.h file describing the source, as required by the exercise instructions.
+- Helping draft this readme.txt and bonus.txt and bouns.txt